Pardalis' Global IP

 - New Zealand

-Briefly discussing the prior art
+Briefly comparing Common Point Authoring to the prior art

 “A multi-user collaborative system in which the contents as well as the current status of other user activity of a shared structured data object representing one or more related structured data objects in the form of data entries can be concurrently accessed by different users respectively at different workstations connected to a common link.”

-By contrast, CPA's methods provide for the selective sharing of informational objects (and their respective data elements) without the necessity of any collaboration.
+By contrast, CPA's methods provide for the selective sharing of informational objects (and their respective data elements) with or without the necessity of any collaboration.
 More specifically, CPA provides the foundational methods for the creation and versioning of immutable data elements at a single location by an end-user (or a machine).
 Those data elements are accessible, linkable and otherwise usable with meta-data authorizations.
 This is especially important when it comes to overcoming the fear factors to the sharing of enterprise data, or allowing for the semantic search of enterprise data.

 For more information, see The Roots of Common Point Authoring (CPA).